I’ve Got Mold In My Attic!

 Should I pay for mold testing at my house?

-This is a subject that raises a lot of angst.
-The simple answer is no. If mold is a symptom and not a problem, the best way to spend limited dollars is to diagnose and repair the water problem that is causing the mold.
-If a home inspection reveals no red flags that moisture problems are present, then testing is likely not needed as the risk of concealed mold is low.
-If a visual inspection reveals many red flags that a house is suffering from water problems, there is certainly a risk of concealed mold, but you are better off spending limited money fixing the water problems which will also fix the mold problem.
-Also, if prolonged exposure to any species of mold can be bad for human health … does it really matter what species of mold are present?
-I am sure one can devise scenarios where mold testing saved the day and helped find a latent or concealed mold problem, but I would suspect these scenarios are the exception rather than the rule.
+Probably not.
+If mold is a symptom and not a problem, the best way to spend limited resources is to diagnose and repair the water problem that is causing the mold.
+If a home inspection reveals no signs that moisture problems are present, then testing is likely not needed as the risk of concealed mold is low.
+If a visual inspection reveals that a house is suffering from water problems, there is certainly a risk of concealed mold, but you are better off diagnosing and repairing the water problems which will also correct the mold problem.

 Now, let’s Talk Mold in Attics